 Wells pointed to HubSpot and LinkedIn as an especially strong example of two leading companies in their fields partnering to create more opportunities for both their audiences.

-“They’ve integrated their platforms to create seamless data flow between LinkedIn’s advertising capabilities and HubSpot’s customer relationship management (CRM) while HubSpot has also created incentives to choose to use HubSpot as your CRM to integrate with LinkedIn,” Wells said.
+“They’ve integrated their platforms to create seamless data flow between LinkedIn’s advertising capabilities and HubSpot’s customer relationship management (CRM) while HubSpot has also created incentives to choose to use HubSpot as your CRM to integrate with LinkedIn,” said Wells.
 “This partnership strategically addresses a common pain point for their shared B2B [business-to-business] market while leveraging each company’s core strengths.”

 Dimond noted that partnerships can encompass more than two businesses.
 At Fifth & Cor, Dimond has been involved in a partnership between the company and two other agencies: The medical marketing company Influx Marketing and the visual brand development agency Pinpoint Creative.